• Skip to main content

 [email protected]

 …which is why we don’t allow pets at the Waterford Fair.
-Conditions are not comfortable for pets for several reasons including lack of water, crowds, heat, and no bathroom areas for pets.
+Conditions are not comfortable for pets for several reasons including lack of water, big crowds, heat, and no relief areas.
 We ask that you leave them home so you can both have a more enjoyable day.
 Thank you!

 Monroe Hough House (#7 on map)